 Who is John Faye?

-At the end of 2017, with over three decades in the music business under his belt, Philly rock veteran John Faye decided to take a new direction in his creative life and went on a self-imposed hiatus from recording and performing to look back on his life and career in his upcoming memoir, tentatively titled Days That Came And Went.
-Subtitled “the mix tape rock and roll life of a mixed up, mixed race kid,” the book will examine Faye’s unique experience as the surprise love child of a Korean mother and an Irish father.
+At the end of 2017, with over three decades in the music business under his belt, Philly rock veteran John Faye decided to take a new direction in his creative life and went on a self-imposed hiatus from recording and performing to look back on his life and career in his upcoming memoir, tentatively titled The Yin and the Yang of it All: Memories from the Cusp, as told by a Mixed-Up, Mixed Race Kid, the book will examine Faye’s unique experience as the surprise love child of a Korean mother and an Irish father.
 Raised by his mother and three older half-sisters after his father’s death, Faye spent his pre-adolescence in the post-Vietnam 70’s, navigating an often cruel, but sometimes hilarious suburban landscape in Newark, Delaware, where the dualities and contradictions of his very existence ensured he would never quite fit in.

 With eleven full-length studio albums, two live albums, a B-sides record, three EP’s, a DVD, and a handful of digital singles to his credit, John Faye has amassed an impressive musical resume.